nidone/AI-Safety-Project/methodology.md

 C) Remember that popularity isn't everything.
 Concentrate on being kind to others and building genuine connections.
 D) Don't worry too much about it.
 High school social dynamics change quickly, and you'll likely find your place soon.
 ```
 Another problem of multiple-choice queries are it is not how youth will ask questions to LLM.

-So I decided to prepare evaluation criteria and scoring rublic for each questions, and ask one of best LLM (e.g. GPT-4o) to evaluate other LLMs answer.
+o I decided to prepare evaluation criteria and scoring rublic for each questions, and ask one of best LLM (e.g. GPT-4o) to evaluate other LLMs answer.
 This way I will be able to automatically evaluate each LLM's reponses, without having to

 Here is an example of evaluation criteria and scoring rublic.